Customer Login

 Methods

 First we setup a 118 ft. long highline between two trees consisting of 2 strands of a prototype Vectran webbing.
 We tensioned the mainline and backup line with separate pulley systems.
-Our first run had the dynomometer attached to both lines.
-Our second run had the dynomometer only attached to the backup line.
+Our first run had the dynamometer attached to both lines.
+Our second run had the dynamometer only attached to the backup line.
 After these two tests, we a dynamic anchor to the whole system on the static side, which was a piece of type-18 wrapped between two shackles 5 times (10 strands total).

 The way we simulated a leash fall was with a set of weights and a tree stump attached to a leash, which we lifted up a tree that was directly next to the middle of the highline.
-We would lift the weights about 1 foot above the line, to simulate where most of your weight would be on a leash fall, then we would cut it loose and watch the peak force on the dynomometer.
+We would lift the weights about 1 foot above the line, to simulate where most of your weight would be on a leash fall, then we would cut it loose and watch the peak force on the dynamometer.

 Results